 When you enroll in the HST program at MTI, you will spend two years (four semesters) preparing to work in a fast-growing occupation, well versed in the skills needed to provide vital information, advocacy, care and support to people of diverse cultural, racial and ethnic backgrounds.
 The Associate degree will prepare students for work in residential facilities for youth or adults, case management, retirement communities, substance abuse facilities, nursing homes, assisted living and agencies that deal with juvenile and criminal justice.
-Graduates of the program are eligible to sit for the Social Work Associates exam for the Social Work Associate level of licensure in South Dakota.

 Admission Requirement: All students accepted to the program must submit to a criminal background check at the student's expense.
 Details are available from the Admissions office.